Izardo/pands-project-2021/README.md

 #### Pair plots

-The pair plot, created using seaborn and matplotlib, builds upon both the histogram and scatter plot in that it shows the data of individual variables (as density plots) as well as the relationship between two variables.
-At a glance, distinct clusters can be recognised, especially with regard to the setosa species.
+This pair plot was created using seaborn and matplotlib and builds upon both the histogram and scatter plot.
+It displays data of individual variables (as density plots) as well as the relationship between pairs of two variables.
+Distinct clusters are apparent at a glance, especially with regard to the setosa species.

 ![Pair Plot](/pngs/pairPlot.png "Pair Plot")</br>
 *Pair Plot*